nextzen/nextzen.js/docs/get-started.md

 ## Using standalone version

 Currently, mapzen.js embeds [Leaflet 1.0](http://leafletjs.com/reference-1.0.0.html) in it.
-If you need to use your own version of Leaflet with mapzen.js, you can use the standalone version which doesn't include Leaflet.
+If you need to use your own version of Leaflet with mapzen.js, you can use the standalone version, which doesn't include Leaflet.

 To reference the standalone version of the mapzen.js CSS and JavaScript files, add these links to your page followed by your own Leaflet links.